 Child Abduction in California PC 278

 California penal code 278 PC defines child abduction as the crime of taking a child away from his or her parent or legal guardian when you do not have the right to custody.
-Child abduction is different from kidnapping because it is an offense against the custodial rights of the legal guardian or the parent.
+Child abduction is different from kidnapping because it is an offense against the custodial rights of the legal guardian or parent.

 Child abduction charges are common in divorce and separation proceedings where the slightest acts could lead to a criminal conviction.
 If you are charged with the offense, you must understand the crime and the possible defenses you can use to fight these charges.